rveraldi/dynlbd/README.md

 All the hosts are running Prometheus node_exporter and checks are made by inquiring the hosts node_Exporter directly.
 If they aren't healthy, the specific IP address belonging to the unhealthy host will be removed by the DNS using a rfc2136 query.

-The same host will be added later to the DNS record A pool whenever it will become healthy again
+The same host will be added later to the DNS record A pool whenever in healthy status

 The available modules for health check are: